Contents

 New Code:

-• Extends the obligation to comply with the code to any party that controls a marketing or cooperative fund and not just the franchisor.
+- The obligation to comply with the Code now extends to any party controlling a marketing or cooperative fund, not just the franchisor.

 Impact:

-• Provides clarity on reporting obligations for marketing and cooperative funds.
+- These clarifications provide enhanced transparency on reporting obligations related to marketing and cooperative funds.

-• Franchisors should review how funds from marketing funds are used and ensure they are properly set out in the disclosure document.
+- Franchisors should review the allocation and use of marketing funds, and ensure all practices are detailed in the disclosure document.

 Old Code: